New Puppy Checklist: 14 Things You Need to Buy for Your New Dog

 You need: Bowls

 Your dog will need at least one bowl for food and one for water.
 Get a few extras so that you can wash them every day and easily swap out a dirty water bowl with a clean one.
+Try an elevated dog bowl to prevent spillage and messes.
 Did you know a dog bowl is dirtier than a toilet seat?
 Stainless steel is your best bet because it’s durable and won’t chip.
 Heavy ceramic is another option, but make sure it doesn’t contain lead, which can be toxic to your dog.
 Avoid anything with dyes, and stay away from plastic if possible—some dogs are allergic to it while many like to chew on it, and pieces might splinter off.

 You need: Food